 - Stir to incorporate the orange zest evenly.
 Let the mixture cool completely to the touch, gently stirring every 15 minutes, about 1 hour at room temperature.

 - Into the bowl of a stand mixer, pour the cream.
-Add the remaining 2 tbsp of sugar and refrigerate for at least 15 minutes.
+Add the remaining 2 tablespoon of sugar and refrigerate for at least 15 minutes.
 (Also, cool the whisk beater along side the bowl).

 - Starting on a low speed and gradually raising the speed to medium-high as it thickens, whip the cream just until thickened and it mounds very softly when dropped from a spoon.
 Do not over whip, because the whipped cream will continue to thicken after it is mixed with the pineapple orange mixture.